qmk/qmk_firmware/keyboards/ortho5by12/readme.md

 # ortho5by12 // Through Hole

-a plaid style 5x12 design with two indicator leds.
+A Plaid-style 5x12 design with two indicator LEDs.

 schottky 1N4729A/3.6V (this is left out of the plaid bom which is identical except for number of 1n4148 diodes(60+attrition) I recommend using 10k resistors for the leds instead of the plaids 1.5K to make them less glaring.
 I reckon hsgw was just